KVance1010/Work-Day-Scheduler/README.md

-# 05 Third-Party APIs: Work Day Scheduler
+# Work Day Scheduler

-## Your Task
+## Overview

-Create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

-You'll need to use the [Moment.js](https://momentjs.com/) library to work with date and time.
-Be sure to read the documentation carefully and concentrate on using Moment.js in the browser.
+The application allows the user to save their appointments to a simple day planner.
+Appointments can be saved and the user can come back to the planner throughout the day.Furthermore, the application will change color depending on the hour of the day with green being in the future, red as current hour, and grey as the past.

+### learning points

+- leverage third-party APIs like CSS frameworks, JavaScript libraries, and custom fonts.
+- Use jQuery to perform DOM manipulation and traversals and implement interactivity using event handlers.
+- Integrate Bootstrap components in HTML files to quickly build user interfaces.
+- Use Moment.js to format dates and calculate time differences.

 ## User Story